 An Act to make provision for a body called R & I Holdings and to provide for its dissolution when it has completed its functions.

 [Long title amended by No. 14 of 1995 s.43 (3).]

-[Assented to 20 December 1990.]

 The Parliament of Western Australia enacts as follows: